The End Ecocide on Earth initiative

 From the initial step of launching a European Citizen’s Initiative to the launch of the Charter of Brussels and the Alliance for International Justice of the Environment and Health, the story of End Ecocide has evolved and gained momentum across the globe.

-We continue our work in close association with our Associate Groups, Stop Ecocide and End Ecocide Sweden towards the advancement of the inclusion of Ecocide Law within the Rome Statute.
+We continue our work in close association with our Associate Groups, Stop Ecocide International and End Ecocide Sweden towards the advancement of the inclusion of Ecocide Law within the Rome Statute.

 Significant moments for the campaign!